Postgraduate; leading to a Postgraduate Certificate (PG Cert)

 Students who require a visa to study in the UK have to complete their PG Certificate on campus in one year to comply with visa regulations.

 Some students may be eligible for recognition of prior learning (RPL) based on their previous studies, such as DELTA.
-ELT consider applications for RPL on a case by case basis in line with the University's recognition of prior learning policy.
+The International Education Institute considers applications for RPL on a case by case basis in line with the University's recognition of prior learning policy.
 To confirm the exact amount of credit you could be awarded, please forward your relevant transcript to email@example.com.

 English language proficiency.
 See English language tests and qualifications.